bigfix/developer.bigfix.com/site/reference/world.md

 # plain bes fixlet : bes fixlet

 This inspector returns all of the plain fixlet objects.
-This is equivalent to &amp;quot;bes fixlets whose ( fixlet flag of it )&amp;quot;.
+This is equivalent to "bes fixlets whose ( fixlet flag of it )".

 # plain bes fixlet set : bes fixlet set

 This inspector returns all of the plain fixlet objects as a set.
-This is equivalent to &amp;quot;bes fixlets whose ( fixlet flag of it )&amp;quot;.
+This is equivalent to "bes fixlets whose ( fixlet flag of it )".

 # power history : power history